 A little caponata history.

-In the past, caponata was normally eaten as a one plate meal accompanied by bread, often a dried bread.
+In the past, caponata was normally a one plate meal accompanied by bread, often a dried bread.
 Originally, the wealthier aristocratic Sicilians used to consume a fish-based caponata.
 Over time, the fish was replaced by eggplants among the poorer population, who could not afford to buy fish.
 Capone, in particular, was an expensive and much sought after fish.

 There’s a recipe for a fish-based caponata in an 1839 cookbook called ‘Theoretical and practical cuisine’ by Ippolito Cavalcanti.
 This recipe is quite rich and consists of a sort of toasted bread (perhaps today’s freselle) soaked with vinegar and seasoned with sugar, salt, pepper, oil, capone fish (sometimes replaced by mackerel), lettuce, escarole, cucumber, olives and sweet peppers!

 In some places, they still sometimes make caponata with capone or even octopus.
 However, nowadays the most popular fish pairings are grilled or pan fried swordfish or fresh tuna.

 The Arabs introduced eggplants to the Sicilians in the 15th century.
 Eggplants (or you might call them aubergines) are to Sicily what potatoes are to Ireland.
 There are three main kinds of eggplants cultivated in Sicily; the very dark oval or long ones that most people outside of Italy know, long zebra eggplants which have a lighter striped skin and the more rotund, lighter coloured Sicilian eggplant.

 The lighter coloured round Sicilian eggplants are what I used for this casarecce pasta caponata.
 This type of eggplant has a dense whiter flesh and less seeds than the others, but of course you can use whichever you find available.